Dana Harel | Capillary Waves

 She works out of childlike wonderous curiosity, which seeks to dwell on the beauty she encounters.
 She takes natural phenomena, as they are, out of context, allowing them to become other things, and sometimes even the opposite; enlists artificial and crude materials and gives them the appearance of natural creations.
 This is how random crystallization of matter can be such an astonishing thing, producing in our minds underwater folds of land, ocean floor, pages in the mushroom’s cap, or coral reefs.
 Spontaneous yet organized forms, of surprising beauty, capable of conjuring deep emotions related, I feel, to man’s connection with nature and himself.
 They inspire curiosity to examine with a more sensitive eye even the most accidental stains and cracks, the relationship between ripples on the surface of the water, or the formation and disappearance of amoebas – single-celled creatures.
 The sense of rhythm is repeated, whether in the drip of water or the appearance and disappearance of amorphous animals, greenish single-celled creatures over a black background.
 The reappearance and disappearing are somewhat consolations, and a return to the most basic rhythms of life encoded into our bodies.

 Lights flutter across the water as the sun’s rays break down on them.
-The sight of soil cracking under the heat is reincarnated here as a white industrial color left at the mercy of the weather, humidity, and other forces exerted on them, like the earth.
+The sight of soil cracking under the heat is reincarnated here as a white industrial color left to the mercy of the weather, humidity, and other forces exerted on them, like the earth.
 A True-Morel mushroom with a cap resembling a honeycomb was immersed in black ink and stamped on paper until the mushroom fell apart and, with it, the image.
 It grew on the streams’ banks, in fields, and in Kurkar (Calcarenite) soil.
 In the studio, its meandering, formative beauty became a Rorschach stain, a calligraphic mark in the language spoken by mushrooms.
 True-Morel mushroom with a cap resembling a honeycomb was immersed in black ink and stamped on paper until the mushroom fell apart and, with it, the image.
 It grew on the streams’ banks, in fields, and in Kurkar (Calcarenite) soil.
 In the studio, its meandering, formative beauty became a Rorschach stain, a calligraphic mark in the language spoken by mushrooms.

 Salt formations twist like the Morel mushroom’s cap, scatter and build up like the earth and color’s cracks, reminding us collectively that this particular aesthetic that has matured in this body of works, as in the world beyond it, is everywhere.
 On the one hand, it is a complete mathematical abstraction, and on the other, it materializes before our eyes in every landscape line and wherever we turn.
 This distinctly formative aesthetic is also called “fractals,” the same mathematical term that describes many phenomena in the world that are seemingly not connected.
 Simply put, a fractal is a shape comprised of tiny copies of itself.
 We’ll find it in snowflakes, bifurcations of tree branches and leaf arteries, broccoli and cauliflower, the body’s blood vessels, the shape of frost, coastlines, and river twists, and in the beauty of dust particles flickering in a beam of light.
 At the root of all these phenomena is an almost sterile mathematical law created due to energy-saving effects and the effects of surface tension in the Nautilus shell, pine cones, or leaves and branches’ arrangement.
 This is where numbers meet nature and regularity organizes the world we are part of.
 It’s a state of order – chaotic, harmonious, and beautiful, yet at the same time, irregular and fragile.